Noe97663/Interpreter/README.md

 --Add an optional feature that explicitly shows the parsing process.

 How to use:
-usage: python translator.py [-h] (-t FILENAME | -i) [-d] [args ...]
+usage: translator.py [-h] (-t FILENAME | -i [FILENAME]) [-d] [args ...]

 TRANSLATE A FILE:
 python translator.py -t FILENAME

 INTERPRETOR MODE:
-python translator.py -i
+python translator.py -i FILENAME(Optional)

+When a file name is specified for interpretor mode, the interpretor will run that file line by line.

 You can add a -d flag to see parsing/debug information for both MODES.
+Eg;
+python translator.py -t FILENAME -d python translator.py -i -d

 You can add additional arguments at the end.
 Each argument will be stored as variable arga, argb, argc ...